How to hit the right tone for voice box

 On NBC’s reality television series, “The Voice,” singers compete for fame.
-A panel of celebrity coaches hear the contestants blind, listening for whether a singer has what it takes to win fans.
+A panel of celebrity coaches hears the contestants blind, listening for whether a singer has what it takes to win fans.
 Then coaches guide selected singers through the competition.

 Ruralite Services may not offer a cash prize or recording contract, but every month the editorial team listens for striking voices, too.
 Are you ready to sing?